junxit/us-congress-bills-112/bill.md

 In this Act:

-- **(1)** *Apache leap* The term Apache Leap means the approximately 822 acres of land depicted on the map entitled “Apache Leap” and dated March 2011.
+- **(1)** *Apache leap* The term “Apache Leap” means the approximately 807 acres of land depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Apache Leap” and dated March 2011.
 - **(2)** *Federal land* The term Federal land means the approximately 2,422 acres of land located in Pinal County, Arizona, depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Federal Parcel–Oak Flat” and dated March 2011.
 - **(3)** *Indian tribe* The term Indian tribe has the meaning given the term in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 450b).
 - **(4)** *Non-Federal land* The term non-Federal land means the parcels of land owned by Resolution Copper that are described in section 5(a) and, if necessary to equalize the land exchange under section 4, section 4(e)(2)(A)(i).
-- **(5)** *Oak flat campground* The term Oak Flat Campground means the approximately 50 acres of land comprising approximately 16 developed campsites depicted on the map entitled “Oak Flat Campground” and dated March 2011.
+- **(5)** *Oak flat campground* The term “Oak Flat Campground” means the approximately 50 acres of land comprising approximately 16 developed campsites depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Oak Flat Campground” and dated March 2011.
-- **(6)** *Oak flat withdrawal area* The term Oak Flat Withdrawal Area means the approximately 760 acres of land depicted on the map entitled “Oak Flat Withdrawal Area” and dated March 2011.
+- **(6)** *Oak flat withdrawal area* The term “Oak Flat Withdrawal Area” means the approximately 760 acres of land depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Oak Flat Withdrawal Area” and dated March 2011.
 - **(7)** *Resolution copper* The term Resolution Copper means Resolution Copper Mining, LLC, a Delaware limited liability company, including any successor, assign, affiliate, member, or joint venturer of Resolution Copper Mining, LLC.
 - **(8)** *Secretary* The term Secretary means the Secretary of Agriculture.
 - **(9)** *State* The term State means the State of Arizona.